Tools

 The biggest benefit with the laser is its ability to access difficult areas- if you can see it, you can weld it.
 This makes the laser an outstanding tool for working inside/underneath rings where it can be very difficult to gain access with the PUK pulse welder electrode.
 The laser tends to be a fair bit faster in use than the PUK welder when adding a significant amount of filler wire in order to build up a surface.

 If you want to tack weld parts together for assembly using a torch, weld jump rings closed, work a lot with silver alloys, repair costume jewelry, and do some retipping and complicated repairs where you have to weld right next to a stone- save yourself thousands of dollars and get the Lampert PUK welder.
 In terms of precision welding with outstanding weld penetration the PUK welder has no equal.
-It can do 95% of what a laser can do at a fraction of the cost (under $5k for the PUK 5 vs around $22k plus for the LZR180) and it takes up far less space in the shop.
+It can do 95% of what a laser can do (and a few things that a laser cannot do) at a fraction of the cost (under $5k for the PUK 5 vs around $22k plus for the LZR180) and it takes up far less space in the shop.

 The consumables cost is essentially a wash with these two machines (be aware that some lasers can have very high consumables cost in terms of flash lamps and filters, etc. so always ask before buying.)
 Both of these machines have excellent 10x optics with electronic shutters to protect your eyes during welding.